 Alfalfa is one of the most ancient plants in the world.
 With numerous health benefits, it is known as “green gold” for its high nutrient content.
-Alfalfa sprouts are now so popular you can buy them in supermarkets, but they’re cheaper to grow at home.
+Alfalfa Sprouts are now so popular you can buy them in supermarkets, but they’re cheaper to grow at home.
 Don’t worry, you don’t need any gardening skills; just patience and time.
 In less than a week, you’ll be able to enjoy your very own freshly grown alfalfa sprouts, at a fraction of the store’s price.
-Sprinkle them on salads, layer them in a sandwich, or pack them into power bowls.
-Read on for more ideas!
+Sprinkle them on a bowl of Kısır Salad, throw them in a skillet of Vegan Scrambled Eggs, pack them into sandwiches and power bowls… or read on for more ideas!

 Alfalfa was first cultivated in ancient Mesopotamia (modern-day Iran).
 In fact, the plant’s scientific name is Medicago sativa, which comes from the Latin name of an ancient Iranian kingdom called Media.
 The people of Media were some of the first to grow alfalfa in 5th century BC.
 So how did it get its modern name?
 The word alfalfa comes from a Persian word aspoasti which means “horse fodder.”
 That’s right, alfalfa was originally used as food for horses, and still is even to this day.
 It’s even nicknamed the Queen of Forages because to this day, it’s the most widely grown crops in the world!

 Another name for alfalfa that is used in Europe is lucerne.
 One theory of its origin comes from Lake Lucerne in Switzerland, where some of the first alfalfa was grown in Europe.
 Another theory is that it was named after lapis lazuli, a type of precious stone with a blue colour that matches the colour of alfalfa flowers.